clhenrick/clhenrick.io/content/blog/2025-02-01-react-a11y-modal-dialog.md

 1. We could add an optional prop that is a callback function to run on the dialog's "close" event.
 This would allow the consumer of our `Modal` component to run any clean up tasks like resetting state or pausing or quitting operations that may be memory intensive.
 One potential downside of this approach requires the consumer of our Modal component to remember to do their clean-up work in the Modal's `props.onClose` callback function.

-2. We could wrap the `Modal` in a helper component, and pass it a [special `key` prop](https://react.dev/learn/rendering-lists#why-does-react-need-keys) of a different value when opened and closed to force it to unmount and remount each time it is opened and closed.
-When a component is unmounted any internal state is reset and effect clean ups are run.
-However, this might not be desirable to do all the time though, as generally it is considered more performant to let React reconcile DOM changes rather than forcing the remounting of parts of our component tree.
+2. We could wrap the `Modal` in a helper component, and pass it a [special `key` prop](https://react.dev/learn/rendering-lists#why-does-react-need-keys) of a different value when opened and closed to force it to unmount and remount each time it is closed and opened.
+When a component is unmounted, React will remove any state that is local to that component.
+However, force unmounting the Modal might not be desirable to do all the time.
+Generally it is considered more performant to let React reconcile DOM changes rather than forcing the remounting of parts of the component tree.

 3. Another way to remount the Modal from the React component tree (and the dialog from the DOM) when it is closed would be by wrapping the Modal in a helper component, and adding a conditional that returns the Modal when `isOpen` is `true` and `undefined` when `isOpen` is `false`.
 This approach would have the same pitfalls as the previous method using the `key` prop.